> the year is 2025

 > let’s try b2b

-> claude code is only $20/month
+> claude code: $20/month

 > make something people want